dkuska/idp-pandas2sql/docs/roadmap.md

 - IR:
   - Aggregation - Done
   - Merge - Done
-  - Saving of original CST Node (So that new formatting matches old formatting)
+  - Saving of original CST Node (So that new formatting matches old formatting) - Done

 ## CW 3